offbynull/learn/Biology/input/input.md

  * CHILD_C1 = PARENT1_C2[1,3] + PARENT1_C1[4,28]
  * CHILD_C2 = PARENT2_C2[1,5] + PARENT2_C1[6,20] + PARENT2_C2[21,28]

 Genes located close to each other are more likely to get grouped together as part of the same segment being passed down -- it's very unlikely that a chromosomal crossover boundary will be at a point which splits them.
-These genes are referred to as `{bm} linked genes`.
-The phenotypes they express are often referred to as `{bm} linked traits`.
+These genes are referred to as `{bm} linked gene`s.
+The phenotypes they express are often referred to as `{bm} linked trait`s.
 For example, if diagram above were for a plant, and gene 11 controlled height while gene 12 controlled color, there would likely be a correlation between the height and color across that plant species.

 ```{note}
 See section on meiosis for more in depth description of how this steps happen.